 14. Learn Squirrel Songs, Poems, and Fingerplays

 Learning squirrel songs, poems, and fingerplays are fantastic squirrel-themed activities for toddlers, preschoolers, and kindergarteners.
-We have found a few cute squirrel fingerplays that you can try with your kids at home or in the classroom.
+We have found a few cute squirrel fingerplays you can try with your kids at home or in the classroom.

 Toddlers, preschoolers, and kindergarteners love to hear these squirrel poems and songs and learn how to perform them as fingerplays.
 The Grey Squirrel and the Whiskey Frisky Squirrel songs are below, while a video of how to perform the Whiskey Friskey Squirrel as fingerplay is underneath it.